Finite-time Analysis of Globally Nonstationary Multi-Armed Bandits: Analysis of ADWIN

 and its empirical estimator is

 \end{mydef} \begin{proposition}{\rm (Uniform Hoeffding bound for the window set)} Let $p>0$ be arbitrary.
 With probability $1 - 2/T^p$, we have the following:

 \end{proposition} Proposition \ref{prop:allwindowsbound} is derived using the Hoeffding inequality (Lemma \ref{lem:hoeffding}, in Appendix \ref{sec:lemmas}) over all possible $|\EW| \le T^2$ windows.
 The bound above holds regardless of the randomness of the current window $W = W(t)$.
-Moreover, it holds for not only $W$ but also for any split $W_1 \cup W_2 = W$.
-We typically set $p=1$ because this insures a uniform bound with probability $1 - O(1/T)$, and an event with probability $O(1/T)$ is usually negligible.
+Moreover, it holds for any $W$ and any split $W_1 \cup W_2 = W$.
+We typically set $p=1$ because this ensures a uniform bound with probability $1 - O(1/T)$, and an event with probability $O(1/T)$ is usually negligible.
 Our results are based on this bound.